 900gmixed veggies (carrots, cauliflower, green beans, capsicum) and paneer (Indian cottage cheese)

-Soak rice underwater for one hour.
+Soak rice in water for one hour.

 Slice potatoes into 2-3 cm thick discs.
 These discs will be used to form the base layer.